starbuck10/JCoffie/_projects/2021-11-02-ongoing-work-Sailing.md

 ## The Goal

 I love sailing.
-And I have a personal goal to own a blue-water sailboat that I can travel the World on.
+And I have a personal goal to own a blue-water sailboat that I can travel the World on when I finally reach retirement age.
 Who doesn't have that goal, right?
 Anyway, I've been working my way through certifications and hands-on experience to make the goal a reality.
 Let's see how it's going!

 ---